currocam/IdentityByDescentDispersal.jl/simulations/simulate_constant_density_ground_truth.md

 ## Inference
 Recall that we compare the MLE estimate of the density not with the "global" local density, but with the local density.
-This is because, under this regime, individuals are clumped together and therefore experiment a higher density (e.g there are not uniformly distributed).
+This is because, under this regime, individuals are clumped together and therefore experience a higher density (e.g, they are not uniformly distributed).

 ````julia
 local_density = ts.metadata["SLiM"]["user_metadata"]["D"][1]